flowdev/present-gdg-golang-berlin/PITCHME.md

 - Single static binary as result |
 - Java developers strive for a 10 minute build; Go developers get angry about a 10 second build |
-- Garbage collection guaranteed to block for less than 1 ms |
+- Garbage collection blocks for less than 1 ms |
+- Builtin concurrency handling (Goroutines) |
-- Go is free of magic and everybody strives for simplicity |
+- Go is free of magic |
+- Everybody strives for simplicity |

 ---?image=assets/gopher-pilot-trans.png&size=auto 90%

 ## What is Go used for?

 - Cloud technology (Docker, Kubernetes, Prometheus, ...) |
+- Advertisement technology (Adjust, Remerge, ...) |
 - FinTech (solarisBank, Barzahlen, Fraugster, OptioPay, ...) |
-- Advertisement technology (Adjust, Remerge, ...) |
 - ??? |
 - Mostly used by startups but enterprises are coming |